Know Your Rights

 My medication has side effects that bother me.
 What can I do?

 Most medications have some side effects.
 Sometimes the side effects are worth the benefits of the medication, and sometimes they aren’t.
 If the side effects of your medication are bothering you, talk to your doctor about the side effects and discuss reducing or eliminating the medication or switching to another medication.
-You cannot be forced to take medication you don’t want, except in very limited circumstances (see below).
+You cannot be forced to take medication you don’t want, except in very limited circumstances (see above).

 What is overmedication?
 What is chemical restraint?

-Overmedication is taking more medication than necessary to successfully treat your symptoms. sometimes higher doses or combinations of drugs can cause unpleasant and unnecessary symptoms without helping you get better.
+Overmedication is taking more medication than necessary to successfully treat your symptoms.
+Sometimes higher doses or combinations of drugs can cause unpleasant and unnecessary symptoms without helping you get better.
 These medicines carry risks, especially with the use of more than one medication.
 Chemical restraint is the inappropriate use of medication to control your behavior, restrict your freedom of movement, or to punish you.
 It is a violation of your rights, unless done during a personal safety emergency.